 IBM Endpoint Manager provides clients with the ability to manage hundreds of thousands of endpoints from a single console.
 These can be a range of operating system types such as Windows, Linux, Apple Mac OSX and Unix.
 Oh, don’t forget mobile devices too!

 You can install your IEM environment with an relay running in your DMZ, you can also manage your mobile workforce and public cloud resources too.
 An IEM relay is simply any existing IEM agent thats been given a few more additional tasks.
-The really provide bandwidth and server scaling benefits and is a proxy between externally managed devices and your internal network.
+They provide bandwidth and server scaling benefits and a proxy between externally managed devices and your internal network.